 Have you ever found yourself reading the same boring sentence over and over again without remembering what it says?
-A new study published in Neuron may be able to explain why.
+A new study published in

 The research team found that curiosity boosts activity in and interaction between three parts of the brain: the nucleus accumbens (NAcc) and substantia nigra/ventral tegmental area (SN/VTA), which are parts of the brain’s reward circuit, and the hippocampus, which is responsible for the formation of new memories.

 To measure curiosity, the researchers took a group of volunteers and had them rate a series of trivia questions based on whether they knew the answer already and how curious they were to learn what the answer was.
 Then, the researchers measured their brain activity using functional magnetic resonance imaging (fMRI) while volunteers learned the answers to the questions.

 For each item, the participants viewed the question, then were shown an unrelated, neutral face for two seconds before the answer was displayed.
 Afterwards, and again the following day, they took a test to see which answers they remembered, as well as which faces.

 As expected, the volunteers were better at remembering the answers they were curious to know, remembering about 17 percent more correct answers to those questions.
 But they were also 4 percent better at recalling the faces shown after those questions — uninteresting, unrelated information.
 The memory differences lasted into the next day.

 So how does curiosity help you learn something totally unrelated?
 The answer may lie in the way the brain anticipates and rewards learning.